-Ambika Gulati, Principal of GEMS Millennium School, Dubai is confident that the future of education is secure, but does this lie in a bricks and mortar format, a virtual environment, or of a blend of both?
+Ambika Gulati, Principal of The Millennium School, Dubai, is confident that the future of education is secure – but does this lie in a bricks-and-mortar format, a virtual environment or a blend of both?

-The one thing I am certain of after this lock down is that the brick and mortar schools will continue to exist.
-Students need to interact with each other for enhancing their emotional social well-being whilst non-verbal communication is important and learning collaboratively is critical.
+The one thing I am certain of is that bricks-and-mortar schools will continue to exist.
+Students need to interact with each other in order to enhance their emotional social well-being, while non-verbal communication is important and learning collaboratively is critical.
 The development of co-scholastic skills like music, dance, sports, art and theatre needs students to interact in a physical space.

-At the other end of the spectrum, the lock down has made schools more resilient as they have demonstrated that nothing is impossible – learning never stops.
-Thanks to the digital age, schools have managed to deliver high quality learning experiences to students.
+At the other end of the spectrum, the lock down brought on by the global pandemic has made schools more resilient, as they have demonstrated that nothing is impossible – learning never stops.
+Thanks to the digital age, schools have managed to deliver high-quality learning experiences to students.
 Remote learning plans across the globe have been successful in providing the right mix of synchronous and asynchronous classes.
-Let me add – once the teaching, learning and assessment were taken care of, schools began experimenting with virtual investiture ceremonies, virtual assemblies, remote learning of co-scholastic subjects like music, dance and physical education along with virtual breakfasts, coffee mornings with parents and guest lecturers from across the world.
+Once the teaching, learning and assessments were taken care of, schools began experimenting with virtual investiture ceremonies, virtual assemblies, remote learning of co-scholastic subjects like music, dance and physical education, along with virtual breakfasts, coffee mornings with parents, and guest lecturers from across the world.

-The new normal is learning beyond all confines of time, space, structure and material resources; but you cannot do away with the teacher – the heart of the education system.
-Our teachers have made significant changes to their assumptions and mindset during these days of remote learning and have catapulted further into the digital age.
-In the words of Keith Krueger: “It is important to remember that educational software, like textbooks, is only one tool in the learning process.
-Neither can be a substitute for well trained teachers, leadership, and parental involvement.”
+The new normal involves learning beyond all confines of time, space, structure and material resources; but you cannot do away with the teacher – the heart of the education system.
+Our teachers have made significant changes to their assumptions and mindset during these days of remote learning, and they have been catapulted further into the digital age.
+In the words of Keith Krueger, “It is important to remember that educational software, like textbooks, is only one tool in the learning process.
+Neither can be a substitute for well trained teachers, leadership and parental involvement.”